 Application for Licensure

-All new applicants must submit Application for Fundamentals and Principles and Practice Examinations (Form #2448) all supporting documents and fee to the Department to determine eligibility for the exam.
+All new applicants must submit Application for Fundamentals and Professional Practice Examinations (Form #2448) all supporting documents and fee to the Department to determine eligibility for the exam.

 2084||Application for Geologist, Hydrologist or Soil Scientist License|